 - Provide lighting and light colored reflective surfaces in the tunnel to eliminate the black hole effect. - Flare tunnel portals and extend them out from the rock cut face.
-The use of Headwalls perpendicular to the travel lanes is strongly discouraged. - Blend tunnel portal and other roadway structures to create a unified visual element.
+The use of headwalls perpendicular to the travel lanes is strongly discouraged (E). - Blend tunnel portal and other roadway structures to create a unified visual element.

-A / Where possible, allow for landscape screening to buffer the view of retaining walls.
+A/ Where possible, allow for landscape screening to buffer the view of retaining walls.

-B | Simple vertical textures provide depth and shadow to large wall faces
+B/ Simple vertical textures provide depth and shadow to large wall faces.

-C | Incorporate earthwork solutions in conjunction with structured retaining to limit the height of retaining walls.
+C/ Incorporate earthwork solutions in conjunction with retaining walls in order to limit retaining wall height.

-D | Turning the ends of walls helps integrate them into the adjoining slope.
+D/ Turning the ends of walls helps E/ Flare tunnel portals and extend integrate them into the adjoining slope. them out from the rock cut face.

-04 | INTERCHANGES
+MOUNTAIN MINERAL BELT design segment 04 | INTERCHANGES

-Newly constructed interchanges shall consider the context in which they are planned.
+Newly constructed Interchanges shall consider the context in which they are planned.
 The goal for interchanges is to efficiently use land, reduce visual prominence, and integrate with the landscape context and existing land uses.
 In narrow canyons, for example, compact designs should be used.
 In locations adjacent to existing communities - where limitations on space and reduction in visual prominence will be key in planning for contextual solutions - interchange alternatives that use little land area may be preferred.
 In all designs, understand the visual prominence and scenic influences of the facility.
 Provisions for landscape planting should be incorporated into the available interchange open space and be reflective of the surrounding native landscape.